Telemundo Internacional: Reformatting as Telemundo Internacional

 In September 2000, the network changed its name to Telemundo Internacional, abandoning its original focus as a news channel to convert into a bilingual general entertainment network.
 At that time, the rebranded network began airing programs from the Telemundo broadcast network and later, its sister cable channel mun2; it also carried some shows produced by the Telemundo Internacional production division, such as the talk shows Hoy en América ("Today in America") and América en vivo ("America Live") as well as four daily newscasts – some of which were rebroadcast on Telemundo, including a Mexico City-based late-night program Noticiero Telemundo Internacional (which ran on the Telemundo network until its cancellation in 2011, and aired as a substitute for local newscasts on some of the network's broadcast affiliates).
 Senior anchor Marian de la Fuente was the last anchor to also serve as the managing editor for its news operation.

 In 2005, Telemundo reduced news programming on the cable network and dropped the mun2 shows; it then began to air some older telenovelas produced by Colombian production company RTI, which maintained a content partnership with Telemundo that included co-production agreements for some telenovelas seen on the broadcast network.
+The news output closed in July 2006, coinciding with the closure of the original Telemundo Internacional, which was no longer considered viable.
+The network instead used its resources to with US and Puerto Rican networks instead.

+Revival

+In 2009, the channel was revived, being represented in Latin America by Televisa Networks.
+The channel by 2013 was among the ten most-watched cable networks available in Mexico.
+In Venezuela, it was among the top five.
+Talks with operators in Chile and Argentina were underway.
+In the first five years since its revival, the channel's advertising revenue in Mexico increased over 30% each year.
+From June 2014, HBO Latin America Group (currently Olé Distribution) became in charge of the channel's handling.